This guide is applicable only to Dagster Open Source (OSS).

 dagster dev is run, Dagster will load all the code locations defined by the workspace file.
 Refer to the CLI reference for more info and examples.

-If a code location can't be loaded - for example, due to a syntax or some other unrecoverable error - a warning message will display in Dagit.
+If a code location can't be loaded - for example, due to a syntax or some other unrecoverable error - a warning message will display in the Dagster UI.
 You'll be directed to a status page with a descriptive error and stack trace for any locations Dagster was unable to load.

 Note: If a code location is re-named or its configuration in a workspace file is modified, you'll need to stop and re-start any running schedules or sensors in that code location.
-You can do this in Dagit by navigating to the Deployment overview page and using the Schedules and Sensors tabs.
+You can do this in the UI by navigating to the Deployment overview page, clicking a code location, and using the Schedules and Sensors tabs.

 This is required because when you start a schedule or a sensor, a serialized representation of the entry in your workspace file is stored in a database.
 The Dagster daemon process uses this serialized representation to identify and load your schedule or sensor.
 If the code location is modified and its schedules and sensors aren't restarted, the Dagster daemon process will use an outdated serialized representation, resulting in issues.

 By default, Dagster tools automatically create a process on your local machine for each of your code locations.
 However, it's also possible to run your own gRPC server that's responsible for serving information about your code locations.
-This can be useful in more complex system architectures that deploy user code separately from Dagit.
+This can be useful in more complex system architectures that deploy user code separately from the Dagster webserver.

 To initialize the Dagster gRPC server, run the